ArjayS/vue_fullStack_ecommerce/README.md

 @1:18:30, Breaking down the CartPage.vue component as a Challenge

-@1:26:15, Building the Backend using NodeJS
+@1:26:15, Building the Backend using NodeJS.
+Instruction on how to install it.
+Also, explaining the use of ExpressJS

+@1:27:20, Creating a directory for our backend called, fsv-back-end.
+Then doing, 'npm init -y'